 Is a Bike Computer Worth It?

-Wondering if you can get by with downloading a cycling app on your smartphone to record your riding stats?
 With bike computer prices suiting all budgets (ranging anywhere from $25 to several hundred dollars) and accommodating every type of rider, we think bike computers are definitely worth it.

 Which Bike Computer Is Right for Me?